-The Court found that the child has a consistent negative view of the father and does not want to visit him and that the child hated the father.
-It was also assessed by the court that the child was alienated and expressed freely unreasonable negative feelings towards the father and that the mother denied having engaging in any alienating behavior.
-The child according to the court has disproportionate negative feelings to the father despite the limited actual experience with him.
+The Court found that the child has a consistently negative view of the father and does not want to visit him and that the child hated the father.
+It was also assessed by the court that the child was alienated and expressed freely unreasonable negative feelings towards the father and that the mother denied having engaged in any alienating behaviour.
+The child according to the court has disproportionate negative feelings to the father despite the limited experience with him.

-Although the court was satisfied that the slapping of the child by the father was abusive, the same however, occurred infrequently and seen at the lower end of the scale.
-And though he posed no risk to the child’s physical safety, yet the father has shown little insight into the inappropriateness of his earlier violent behavior especially in times when he resorted to shouting.
+Although the court was satisfied that the slapping of the child by the father was abusive, the same, however, occurred infrequently and seen at the lower end of the scale.
+And though he posed no risk to the child’s physical safety, yet the father had shown little insight into the inappropriateness of his earlier violent behaviour especially in times when he resorted to shouting.

 From the testimony of the parties, the court found that the parties have the worst parental relationship it has ever heard and their case showed the effect of having large money in the court proceedings.
 Though the Court has the authority to stop all proceedings that are highly disruptive to the child’s life, however, when one got the money, that person can keep going back to the court to win the case.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.